onnx/onnx/docs/Operators.md

 ### <a name="AveragePool"></a><a name="averagepool">**AveragePool**</a>

-  AveragePool consumes an input tensor X and applies average pooling across the tensor according to kernel sizes, stride sizes, and pad lengths. average pooling consisting of computing the average on all values of a subset of the input tensor according to the kernel size and downsampling the
+  AveragePool consumes an input tensor X and applies average pooling across the the tensor according to kernel sizes, stride sizes, and pad lengths. average pooling consisting of computing the average on all values of a subset of the input tensor according to the kernel size and downsampling the